- Introducing Asprova Corporation

 Yes, the Kanban method requires that the work time between processes be equalized and that the monthly Since the number of Kanban units is determined by production volume, daily demand fluctuations are assumed to be limited to fine tuning.

-Therefore, it may depend on the plant, but at the present time, when the day-to-day demand fluctuations change significantly due to the corona disaster It's getting harder and harder for us to keep up with the same Kanban operations as before.
+Therefore, it may depend on the plant, but at the present time, when the day-to-day demand fluctuations change significantly due to the corona pandemic, It's getting harder and harder for us to keep up with the same Kanban operations as before.

 Yes, there are a few conditions for the introduction of the Kanban system.